 AFS will also provide sound systems and podium microphones in the larger meeting rooms.
 Some rooms are small enough not to require microphones.
 AFS takes care to assign those who request speakers to appropriate rooms.

 It has always been AFS policy NOT to provide computers for presentations.
-Presenters using AV materials will need to provide a laptop, or bring their AV materials on another device, such as an iPod, that does not require a laptop and can connect directly to the projector.
+Presenters using AV materials will need to provide a laptop, or bring their AV materials on another device that does not require a laptop and can connect directly to the projector.
 In many cases, these arrangements are best worked out at the session level.
 We strongly encourage you to:

 a.
 Contact your panelists about their audio-visual needs NOW.